masood-haloratech/IRIS-Training-2022-10/practical/Training_003.md

 - We already have a table for Country and DHB in the system with full spatial boundaries.
 We will take advantage of them by linking them to our project.

-- Gender, International Travel and Age Group will be implemented as Reference Lists.
+- Gender, International Travel, Status and Age Group will be implemented as Reference Lists.

-- Status will be implemented as a table to demonstrate how to set one up.
-This will be done in the next tutorial.

 ## Reference Lists

-- In this section we will create the lists for Gender, International Travel and Age Group.
+- In this section we will create the lists for Gender, International Travel Status, and Age Group.

 - To setup the Gender List, navigate to Reference Lists and click *Add*.